 Since the establishment of the NDIS, Meredith has been working in small groups and with families to help others be NDIS-ready and today works to independently coordinate supports for NDIS participants.

-“I love being able to support people in their NDIS journey and help people connect to others in their communities so they can be informed when it comes to the NDIS.
+“I love being able to support workers in their NDIS journey and help people connect to others in their communities so they can be informed when it comes to the NDIS.
 There is a lot of misinformation surrounding the NDIS, but with the right connections you can get the right support.”

 As the NDIS continues to roll out across the country, more NDIS participants are choosing to self-manage their plan to experience better choice and more control over their supports.
 Self-management makes it easier for individuals to manage their funding, claim supports and make agreements with workers, and platforms like Mable are enabling Australians to experience even greater control by giving them the tools to schedule and monitor their own support.